 The quantity and the location of canal blocking have accordance with the plan, in total 176 units.
-The detail of the number and the location can be seen in Table 33.
-The distribution of the result of canal blocking by the type is shown in Figure 67.
+The detail of the number and the location can be seen in Table 35.
+The distribution of the result of canal blocking by the type is shown in Figure 82.

-Location Number of Detail of Canal Blocking Number by Types

-Canal Blocking Type of Canal Blocking Number

-Resort Sebangau Hulu 83 Type-1 27 units

-SPTN I Palangka Raya Type-2 35 units
+Number of Detail of Canal Blocking Number by Types Location Canal Blocking Type of Canal Blocking Number Resort Sebangau Hulu 27 units Type-1 SPTN I Palangka Raya 83 Type-2 35 units Type-3 21 units 38 units Resort Mangkok-SPTN II Type-1 Pulang Pisau 25 units 68 Type-2 Type-3 5 units Resort Bangah SPTN II Type-1 10 units Pulang Pisau Type-2 15 units 25 Type-3 -

-Table 33.
+Table 35.
 The Realization of Canal Blocking Construction in Sebangau National Park